chaishun/cuddly-palm-tree/README.md

-this is a spider use python programed get all jokes from a website
+this are some spiders use python programed from some websites